 Even I had made assumptions about myself.
 So perhaps I shouldn’t be so surprised when Health Care Professionals do the same…

-What got me thinking about this today was this article I read on Lauren Laverne’s ‘The Pool’ Website: Why the BMI is just one more unhelpful figure for women
+What got me thinking about this was this article I read on Lauren Laverne’s ‘The Pool’ Website (which is sadly no more, but you can still read the article here): Why the BMI is just one more unhelpful figure for women.

 This isn’t new news.
 Especially since scientists and doctors have been pondering the “Obesity Paradox” for a while now – that people in the BMI ‘overweight’ range, 25 to 30, may enjoy significantly lower mortality rates than their ‘normal weight’ counterparts.

 Forgive me for linking to a health article in the Daily Fail, but for once, this one written by cardiologist Dr Carl Lavie is actually quite balanced, well put together, and helpful (if you can ignore the sensationalist headline).

 What the science seems to show is that obesity in and of itself, while not necessarily ideal, is secondary to your level of fitness in determining how ‘healthy’ you are.